josh-abrams/josh-abrams.github.io/_projects/2019-08-05-boulevard-bikes.md

 ## User Personas

-These are personas generate as a culmination of all of my research and synthesis.
+These are personas generated as a culmination of all of my research and synthesis.
 The primary user persona, Sarah, represented an everyday biking enthusiast while the secondary persona, Tom, embodied a career bike messenger.

 <div class="gallery" data-columns="2">
 	<img src="/images/boulevard-bikes/personas/persona-sarah.png">